- Off road parking

 Two bedrooms: 1 x super king-size double with TV/video, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Well-equipped kitchen with spacious living/dining room leading to outdoor wood decked balcony with garden furniture.

 Electric wall heaters.
-Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs (one with Freeview), 2 x videos, DVD, radio, cassette and stereo/CD player.
+Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs (one with Freeview and one smart), DVD, radio, cassette and stereo/CD player, WiFi.
 All power inc. in rent.
 Bed linen and hand towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars (covered parking bay adjacent to the property).
 Shared garden area with garden furniture.
 Private balcony with garden furniture.
 Sorry, no pets and no smoking.
 Shops and pubs 5 - 10 mins walk.

 This property offers the following short breaks: